 Advantages of Concrete Pavers

 Manufacturers or retailers can supply per-unit and pallet weights for pavers, in addition to individual paver size measurements.
 This information makes it relatively easy to compare weight.
 In the absence of detailed information you can make educated guesses about paver weight.
-Pavers that are 1 inch thick weigh about 11 lbs. per square foot, according to Tile Tech Pavers, and 2-inch-thick pavers weigh twice that, or about 22 lbs. each.
+Pavers that are 1 inch thick weigh about 11 lbs. per square foot, and 2-inch-thick pavers weigh twice that, or about 22 lbs. each.

 Concrete pavers 2 or more inches thick are typically used for parking areas, driveways and other flexible pavements designed to withstand the weight of cars and trucks.
-Not only does the extra thickness add weight and strength, it also provides enough vertical surface between pavers to help "lock" them in place when they are set in a coarse sand bed – so they won't move due to vehicle weight or movement.
-Vehicular pavers not only need to be thicker and heavier than pedestrian-grade pavers, they also need greater abrasion resistance and flexural strength, which means the ability to resist breakage at points of particular pressure – including the force exerted by the heels of high-heel shoes.
+Not only does the extra thickness add weight and strength, it also provides enough vertical surface between pavers to help lock them in place when they are set in a coarse sand bed so they won't move due to vehicle weight or movement.
+Vehicular pavers not only need to be thicker and heavier than pedestrian-grade pavers, they also need greater abrasion resistance and flexural strength, which means the ability to resist breakage at points of particular pressure, including the force exerted by the heels of high-heeled shoes.

 Lighter, thinner pavers — those between 1 inch and 2 inches thick — are generally suited to garden paths, walkways, patios, steps, porches and pool decks.
 You can use them decoratively to create new facades on concrete planters and raised beds to connect these and other landscape features into overall pavement color and design schemes.
 Install thinner pavers indoors too, to create almost seamless connections between exterior patios, open-air courtyards and interior living spaces.